TrueLayer/truelayer-php/README.md

 # Custom API calls

-You can use the SDK to make your own API calls without worrying about authentication or request signing:
+You can use the client library to make your own API calls without worrying about authentication or request signing:

 ```php
 $responseData = $client->getApiClient()->request()->uri('/merchant-accounts')->get();